English will foster independent, skillful communicators with a passion for reading and writing.

 Reading, writing and oracy are fundamental skills for students to possess.
 At Beckfoot we teach students the origin and development of these skills, thereby enabling them to decode and recreate the world around them.

-Students will study a variety of texts while they’re at Beckfoot, all from different time period, genres and perspectives through both analytical and creative methods.
+Students will study a variety of texts while they’re at Beckfoot, all from different time periods, genres and perspectives through both analytical and creative methods.

 From exploring the works of Homer, Shakespeare and Dahl, they will develop their knowledge sequentially as they hone their analytical skills.